-Luis Rodríguez-Abreu has a PhD from the UME Graduate School in Pavia, Italy.
+Luis has a PhD from the UME Graduate School in Pavia, Italy.
 He has experience in seismic source characterisation, seismic modelling, early warning systems and hazard modelling, strong motion analysis.
-Previously he worked for the Global Earthquake Model Foundation, as well as the national Seismological Service in Mexico.
-Luis joined Grillo because he wanted to be part of an initiative that has an impact in the world saving lives, reducing vulnerability and increase awareness of earthquakes based on state-of-art applied science.
+Previously he worked for the Global Earthquake Model Foundation, as well as the National Seismological Service in Mexico.
+Luis joined Grillo because he wanted to be part of an initiative that has an impact in the world saving lives, reducing vulnerability and increase awareness of earthquakes based on state-of-the-art applied science.

 Michael specializes in Big Data and machine learning, converting vast amounts of sensor data into actionable events.
 He is from London, England, and obtained a PhD in Mathematics from Warwick University.
 Michael enjoys the dynamic, interdisciplinary environment at Grillo and the opportunity to work with highly talented colleagues towards making a positive impact around the world.